What is a fair and reasonable supervision fee?

 - The quality and value of the supervision.
 As with the Graduate Diploma, supervision is an investment in a new adviser’s career and/or business.
 Many advisers talk about past supervision as an extremely helpful and rewarding experience.

-Note that not all supervisors charge for supervision on the basis that they want to give back to the profession; it is not a requirement to charge.
+That not all supervisors charge for supervision on the basis that they want to give back to the profession; it is not a requirement to charge.